ElektraInitiative/libelektra/doc/tutorials/export.md

 This tutorial explains the export function of kdb.
 This command lets you export Keys from the Elektra Key Database.

-The command to use kdb import is:
+The command to use kdb export is:

     kdb export [options] source [format]

 In this command, source is the root key of which Keys should be exported.
 For instance, kdb export system/export would export all the keys below system/export.
-Addtionally, this command exports keys under the system/elektra directory by default.
+Additionally, this command exports keys under the system/elektra directory by default.
 It does this so that information about the keys stored under this directory will be included if the Keys are later imported into an Elektra Key Database.
 This command export Keys to stdout to store them into the Elektra